antononcube/MathematicaForPrediction/MarkdownDocuments/A-monad-for-Latent-Semantic-Analysis-workflows.md

    + It is easy to tabulate extracted topics and related statistical thesauri.

-   + It is easy to specify and apply re-weighting functions for the entries of the document-term contingency matrices.

 The `LSAMon` components and their interactions are fairly simple.

 The main `LSAMon` operations implicitly put in the context or utilize from the context the following objects: